andres-erbsen/cjdns-estimate/readme.md

 locations are called remotes.
 All neighbors are also remotes.
 Other remotes are picked randomly.
 Routes to them are assumed to be optimal.
 These lists are static.
 The number of remotes as a function of the number of neighbors is a parameter of the model.
-At the moment, the number of remotes is linearly scaled with `N_nodes/500` for nodes with average number of neighbors.
-In reality this is a lot smaller, but with the graphs used it would have left some nodes without any remotes at all.

-There are two similar versions, which simulate routing packets as follows:
+Number of remotes per node is given as command line argument to the program.

 - if the node the packet starts at knows nodes that are closer in address space to the target than the starting node, it sends the packet to the physically closest